zavolokas/durable-presentation/PITCHME/assets/md/PITCHME.md

 - Checkpoint/Replay <!-- .element: class="fragment" -->

 Note:
-How the orchestrator function restores it's state and understands that it needs to proceed with execution from the point where it ended execution last time?

-It uses one of the Event Sourcing technique - Chckpoint/Replay
+The thing is that orchestrator functions use one of the Event Sourcing technique - Chckpoint/Replay

-There are checkpoints created for the orchestrator function during it's execution and after it awakes it Replays the checkpoints and restores the latest state.

-That is why it is durable! (eloborate)
+That ensures reliable execution of orchestrations by checkpointing execution history into a storage table.

 You can find all the checkpoints in your storage account (next slide)